Pennsylvania GOP lawmaker claims Democratic officials worked to 'tip the scales' to Biden

 "If [Wolf] would have allowed everyone to watch it the way we normally are we would have more faith," he added.

-Corman concluded by stating Democrats have done a "great disservice," claiming that such "shenanigans" will cause any Biden victory to be deemed illegitimate by halt the electorate.
+Corman concluded by stating Democrats have done a "great disservice," claiming that such "shenanigans" will cause any Biden victory to be deemed illegitimate by half the electorate.